Model car: Trends in toy detail

 Larger 1:24 and 1:18 scale premium models became extremely popular at toy and hobby centers during the 1990s, but are less popular circa 2010.
-This size is generally made with close attention to the details of the real vehicles, such as a working steering, and opening doors, trunk/boot, and hood/bonnet.
-Detailed interiors, instrument panels, trunks/boots with spare tires and engine compartments are common.
+This size is generally made with close attention to the details of the real vehicles, such as working steering, and opening doors, trunk/boot, and hood/bonnet.
+Detailed interiors, instrument panels, trunks/boots with spare tires, and engine compartments are common.
 Chassis often show intricacies of exhaust systems and suspensions.
 A working suspension system is often included.
-In smaller scales some of the details are often eliminated, so in 1:43, 1:64, or 1:87 scale cars, working steering is not common.
+In smaller scales, some of the details are often eliminated, so in 1:43, 1:64, or 1:87 scale cars, working steering is not common.
 Likewise, only the front doors and hood might open, with non-opening rear doors and trunk.
 (There are exceptions, of course, such as the steering by lever on the late 1960s 3 inch Ford Mustang by Matchbox or the patented steering on 1:32 Modarri toy cars.)